adrian-enspired/LaCroix/README.md

 Result: <code>I ain't doin' "nothin'"</code>

 ###Operators
+Operators can be used to make replies a little more dynamic and/or personal.
+You can get a list of available operators at any time with the <code>!operators</code> command.
 There are three types of operators available to any reply:
 ####Variables
 These are basic placeholders for additional arguments, designated by empty curly brackets: <code>{}</code><br/>